noizwaves/merge-queue/BACKLOG.md

 1.  fire and forget PRs
 1.  dequeue a PR

+1. Refactor domain into Types & Functions & "Services"
+    1.  change commands and some domain functions to from Try & Maybe -> X to Do -> Result<X>

 Backlog
 1.  add assertions on the thrown away results
 1.  failed single batch PRs are not dequeued only sin binned